MicrosoftDocs/visualstudio-docs/docs/python/debugging-python-in-visual-studio.md

 ## Use the legacy debugger

 Visual Studio 2017 versions 15.8 and later use a debugger based on ptvsd version 4.1+.
-This version of ptvsd is compatible with Python 3.7 and Python 3.5 and later.
+This version of ptvsd is compatible with Python 2.7 and Python 3.5+.
 If you're using Python 2.6, 3.1 to 3.4, or IronPython, Visual Studio shows the error, **Debugger does not support this Python environment**:

 ![Debugger does not support this Python environment error when using the debugger](media/debugging-experimental-incompatible-error.png)